Short course

 Details about accessing the private MS Teams course site will be emailed to you during the week prior to the course commencing.

-Please get in touch if you have not received this information within three working days of the course start date.
+If you have not received your joining instructions three working days before the course start date, please get in touch.

 In order to be eligible for a certificate of attendance, you will need to attend the whole course.
 Participants who meet this criterion will be emailed after the end of the course with a link, and instructions on how to access their University of Oxford digital certificate.